dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 git config --system core.longpaths true
 ```

-The reason this has to be done is that *Git for Windows* is compiled with **MSYS**, which uses a version of the Windows API that has a filepath limit of 260 characters total, as opposed to the usual limit of 4096 filepath characters on macOS and Linux.
+The reason this has to be done is that *Git for Windows* is compiled with **MSYS**, which uses a version of the Windows API that has a filepath limit of 260 characters total, as opposed to the usual limit of 4096 on macOS and Linux.

-Next, to configure the long paths for Windows itself, follow the instructions provided [in this link](https://learn.microsoft.com/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later)
+Next, to configure the long paths for Windows itself, follow the instructions provided [in this link](https://learn.microsoft.com/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later).

 If long paths are not enabled, you might start running into issues since trying to clone the repo.
 Especially with libraries that have very long filenames, you might get errors like `Unable to create file: Filename too long` during the cloning process.